xaoccc/Daycare-Network/README.md

 # Daycare-Network
 An app, focused on delivering two ways daycare services.
-Parents can take care of other parents's children.
+Parents can take care of other parents' children.